Mr. A. Gunning – Head of Department

 • Gifted and talented students at Key Stage Three can participate in the UKMT group Maths Challenge at Liverpool University and St. Edwards in Liverpool.

-• Pupils at Key Stage Four have the opportunity to take part in the Stock Market Challenge at The University of Manchester.
+• Pupils at Key Stage Four have the opportunity to take part in the Stock Market Challenge at The University of Manchester as well as a Maths Challenge Competition at St John Rigby College.

 The department uses a wide range of formal assessments and informal tests in both Key Stages Three and Four.
 We monitor the progress of each student through a comprehensive tracking system which enables us to monitor current levels of early intervention when necessary.